 Moravia is a very small village located in the state of New York.
 With a population of 1,244 people and just one neighborhood, Moravia is the 719th largest community in New York.
-Much of the housing stock in Moravia was built prior to World War II, making it one of the older and more historic villages in the country.
+Moravia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Moravia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Moravia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Moravia is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Moravia who work in office and administrative support (16.89%), management occupations (10.24%), and teaching (9.90%).

-Moravia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Moravia does not have a public transit system used by locals to get to and from work.

 The education level of Moravia citizens is a little higher than the average for US cities and towns: 21.54% of adults in Moravia have at least a bachelor's degree.